 Restoring Vintage G1 Transformers

-I normally use a mild dish soap, luke warm water to clean the toy after said process is completed.
+I normally use mild dish soap, lukewarm water to clean the toy after the said process is completed.
 The end result is amazing!
-This whole process can take a few days if conditions/available light are right.
+This whole process can take a few days if conditions/available light is right.
 The lower the concentration of H2o2 % = the longer it will take to get the results you want.
 My Fortress Maximus was pretty yellow – took 5 days with 6% concentration.
 Make sure to wear gloves, eye protection, especially with higher concentrations for safety.”